mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 You heard me.

+The secret handshake between your device and the Wi-Fi router happens when the device connects.
+An attacker can just wait around until that happens, and spy on it 👀

 You might be wondering why there’s a secret handshake happening every time you connect to Wi-Fi, and that’s fair enough, I’m glad you asked.

 Let’s say you’re a legitimate businessperson just connecting to their home Wi-Fi.
 No funny business.
 You know the password.
 But you need to prove to the Wi-Fi network that you know the password.
 And the Wi-Fi needs to prove to you that _it_ knows the password.
 The trouble is, everyone else can hear you.